56 Different Types of Ants in Louisiana

 The Northern Fungus Farming Ant, Trachymyrmex septentrionalis, is a species native to the deciduous forests and shrublands of the eastern United States.

-These types of ants in Louisiana are considered social parasites because they rely on other ant colonies for their food source.
+These ants in Louisiana are considered social parasites because they rely on other ant colonies for their food source.

 The worker ants cultivate a special fungus that grows exclusively on insect body parts and secretions.